Navigation

 After surgery, you may feel some discomfort or pain as the anaesthetic wears off.
 You'll be offered pain relief if you need it.
 You may not be able to feel or move your legs for several hours after a spinal or epidural anaesthetic.

 You may have a pad or pillow between your legs to hold them apart and keep your hip joint in one position.
-This will help to stop your hip from dislocating (moving out of position).
+This will help to stop your hip from moving out of position (dislocating).

 Getting up and starting to walk early on is an important part of your recovery.
 A physiotherapist or occupational therapist will visit you quite soon after your operation and will see you regularly afterwards.
 They’ll get you up and out of bed and give you some exercises to do.
-You’ll be given a walking frame or crutches to help you walk.
+They’ll give you a walking frame or crutches to help you walk.

 You’ll need to stay in hospital until you're ready to go home.
-For some people, this can be just one or two days after having their operation.
-For others it may be four to eight days.
+For some people, this can be just a day or two, but for others it may be four to eight days.
 When you're ready to go home, make sure someone can take you.

 Everyone recovers differently from hip replacement or revision surgery.
+And it may also differ between sides if you need to have both hips replaced.
 Many people feel quite tired after a big operation like this, and you might feel like you want to just rest.
 The important thing is to keep moving but to pace yourself and build up activity gradually.
-Walking every day and keeping up with the exercises you have been given will help you recover well.
+Walk every day and keep doing the exercises you’re given to help you recover well.
+Full recovery from a hip replacement or revision can take up to a year, though most of the healing happens in the first three months.

-In the first week or so after the operation, you’re likely to have some pain and discomfort, as well as swelling and bruising.
+• In the first week or so after the operation, you’re likely to have some pain and discomfort, as well as swelling and bruising.
 Try not to sit for long periods.
-Walk regularly and lie down to help any swelling go down.
+Walk regularly then lie down to help any swelling go down.
 Take over-the-counter painkillers if and when you need them.
-Always read the patient information leaflet that comes with your medicine and if you have any questions about your medicines, ask your pharmacist.
+Always read the patient information leaflet that comes with your medicine and if you have any questions about your medicines, ask a pharmacist.

-By the second week after your operation, you’ll probably feel a lot better, and you may be walking with just a stick.
-Some people will need to carry on with crutches for a while though.
+• By the second week after your operation, you’ll probably feel a lot better, and you may be able to walk with just a stick.
+You may need to carry on with crutches for a while though.
 As time goes on, you’ll probably be able to do more and more.
 But to begin with, ask friends or family to help you with daily tasks like shopping.

-By around six to eight weeks, you should be able to walk as you usually would, as well as swim or cycle.
-If you do activities such as golf or dancing, it’s best to wait until three months after surgery before starting them again.
-This is because these activities and others like them involve twisting and turning.
+• By around six to eight weeks, you should be able to walk as you usually would, as well as swim or cycle.
+If you do activities that involve twisting and turning, such as golf or dancing, wait until three months after surgery before you start them again.

-If your job is office based or light physically, you can usually go back to work after about six weeks.
-But if your work involves a lot of walking, standing or lifting, you may need to stay off for longer – sometimes for up to three months.
-Speak to your GP or occupational health advisor for advice.
+If your job is office based or is physically light work, you can usually go back to work after a few weeks.
+If you can work from home, you may be able to return to work sooner.
+But if your work involves a lot of walking, standing or lifting, you may need to stay off for longer – perhaps up to three months.
+Ask your GP or occupational health advisor for advice.

-You should be able to drive after about six weeks but check with your surgeon and car insurer.
-You shouldn’t drive while taking any medicines that can make you drowsy.
+You should be able to drive after about six weeks if you can do an emergency stop.
+If you had a left hip replacement and drive an automatic car, you may be able to drive within a few weeks.
+But check with your surgeon and car insurer.
+Don’t drive while taking any medicines that make you drowsy.
 Getting in and out of a car as a passenger can be difficult for the first few weeks.
-Your therapist may suggest sitting sideways on the seat and swinging both your legs around together to get in and out.
+Your therapist may suggest you sit sideways on the seat and swing both your legs around together to get in and out.

 Side-effects of hip replacement and hip revision

-• a sore hip and leg for a few weeks – if this gets worse speak to your doctor, as it can be a sign of a blood clot in your leg (deep vein thrombosis)
+• a sore hip and leg for a few weeks – if this gets worse speak to your doctor because it can be a sign of a blood clot in your leg (deep vein thrombosis)

 • swelling in your leg – this might last for several weeks